 There is a propensity for expanded repeats within DNA to form so-called “R-loop” structures during transcription [91].
 This is where transcribed RNA across a repeat region remains hybridised to its complementary DNA strand.
 This forms a bulge in the DNA since the dsDNA helix cannot re-anneal.
 Concurrently, the previously transcribed RNA upstream of the repeat disassociates from its template and this tail along with the aforementioned bulge adopts something akin to an “R”-shaped loop.
 Naturally-occurring R-loops are found throughout the human genome and play an important cellular role in directing chromatin modifications, replication of mitochondrial DNA and termination of transcription [92–94].
 However, in the setting of a long repeat expansion, stable R-loops may preferentially form.
 This impedes the subsequent progress of transcriptional machinery at the locus, which thereby decreases gene expression.
 Since both sense and antisense transcription occur at the C9orf72 repeat locus, such R-loops can in principle form in either or in both directions.
 Indeed, R-loop formation has even been shown to promote antisense transcription itself [95].

 Notwithstanding the potential mechanism linking C9orf72 and hnRNP-H discussed previously, there is likely to be a more generalisable connection between RBP dysregulation and R-loop formation in ALS/FTD; one which concerns genome integrity and DNA repair [96].
 Aside from directly interfering in transcription, R-loops also predispose to DNA damage and trigger repeat instability [97].
-Such damage has been reported to occur not only because of DNA replication forks stalling on encountering R-loops within replicating cells, but also through direct aberrant engagement of DNA repair factors by transcription-induced secondary structures, which might occur in non-dividing cells such as neurons [98–100].
+Such damage has been reported to occur not only because of DNA replication forks stalling on encountering R-loops within replicating cells, but also through direct aberrant engagement of DNA repair factors by transcription-induced secondary structures, which might occur in non-dividing cells such as neurones [98–100].
 Stalling of DNA replication forks can lead to double-strand DNA breaks, while formation of RNA-DNA hybrids leaves the remaining unpaired DNA strand vulnerable to damage.
 Furthermore, the binding of nuclear RBPs to nascently transcribed RNA appears to help prevent R-loop formation.
 The splicing factor SRSF1, which is among those RBPs thought to be sequestered by C9orf72 RNA foci, appears to help prevent R-loop formation in this way and it has been shown that depleted SRSF1 levels are associated with increased numbers of R-loops [101].

 Intriguingly, a number of other ALS-predisposing genes also have links to either R-loop biology or to DNA repair processes.
 Senataxin, encoded by SETX and a known cause of juvenile-onset ALS, is an RNA helicase that actively resolves R-loop structures [102,103].
 It has also been suggested that ATXN2, whose polyglutamine repeat expansion can be a modifying factor in ALS, might be involved in R-loop resolution in a manner akin to its yeast orthologue Pbp1 [104].
 SFPQ, in which intron retention appears to be a hallmark in both familial and sporadic ALS, is a splicing factor found in paraspeckles and interacts with proteins involved in double-strand break repair [105–107].
 Matrin 3 (encoded by MATR3 and a rare cause of ALS) is a target of ATM, an important kinase involved in the repair of double-strand breaks in DNA [108].
 Finally, FUS protein, whose mutant form is a well-known cause of familial ALS, also tends to accumulate at double-strand breaks and recruitment of FUS appears to be necessary for proper regulation of histone acetylation and chromatin remodelling during DNA repair [109].